indranilbanerjeeawssa/JavaExamples/eventbridge_consumer_dynamo_sam/README.md

 The lambda code parses the Eventbridge events and outputs the fields in the Eventbridge events to Cloudwatch logs

-A single lambda function receives a single event.
+A single lambda function invocation receives a single event.

 The code in this example prints out the fields in the Eventbridge events and logs them in Cloudwatch logs.